golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 #### Lack of network connectivity in ya-runtime-dbg

-The main issue with testing your apps this way is that `ya-runtime-dbg` doesn’t currently offer a way to expose the network ports of services within the image nor does it allow an app running inside it from accessing any external network locations.
+The main issue with testing your apps this way is that `ya-runtime-dbg` doesn’t currently offer a way to expose the network ports of services within the image nor does it allow an app running inside it to access any external network locations.

 ## Application descriptor

 Now that your VM images and manifest files are ready, it’s time to combine them into a Golem Deploy application.
-Golem’s decentralized app descriptors are YAML files, vaguely similar to those used by Docker’s compose.
+Golem’s decentralized app descriptors are YAML files, vaguely similar to those used by docker-compose.

 Example app descriptor for a two-layer HTTP + DB application: